-The Review p rovides the policy context for minerals planning in Essex until 2016 Objectives, Targets & Indicators The aim of the Minerals Local Plan is to: Provide a sustainable planning framework allowing the supply of basic raw materials at least cost to the environment of Essex Provide policies and proposals for non-land won supply Ensure extraction is mateched by a high standard of restoration/site clearance
+The Review provides the policy context for minerals planning in Essex until 2016

+The aim of the Minerals Local Plan is to:

+- Provide a sustainable planning framework allowing the supply of basic raw materials at least cost to the environment of Essex - Provide policies and proposals for non-land won supply - Ensure extraction is mateched by a high standard of restoration/site clearance

-The Essex and a Southend Waste Local Plan, 2001 the proportion only the land s to ensure that the combined Southend and Essex area is self-sufficient in the disposal of waste and seeks to reduce n of London's waste to be accommodated from the traditional 50% to some 12% over the plan period.
-Beyond 2010 filling of some residues may continue, although this will be reconsidered in the emerging Regional Spatial Strategy for gland (RSS14) and subsequent Waste Local Development Documents for Essex and Southend on Sea.
-Objectives, Targets & Indicators Central to the Plans strategy are the principles of the Government's waste hierarchy, namely; 'to dispose by landfill of only that waste which cannot be treated or managed in any other way.'
+The Essex and Southend Waste Local Plan, 2001

+The Plan seeks to ensure that the combined Southend and Essex area is self-sufficient in the disposal of waste and seeks to reduce the proportion of London's waste to be accommodated from the traditional 50% to some 12% over the plan period.
+Beyond 2010 only the landfilling of some residues may continue, although this will be reconsidered in the emerging Regional Spatial Strategy for the East of England (RSS14) and subsequent Waste Local Development Documents for Essex and Southend on Sea.

+Central to the Plans strategy are the principles of the Government's waste hierarchy, namely;

+'to dispose by landfill of only that waste which cannot be treated or managed in any other way.'

 The Plan identifies sufficient land fill space to cover the plan period.
 However, land fill void-space is declining and the Plan proposes that in the longer-term alternative waste management processes should be pursued.
 This requires the identification of preferred suitable locations for waste management.
 The Plan identifies 6 preferred locations capable of accommodating major waste management facilities, including possible energy from waste by incineration.
 The Plan does not identify any sites within the Borough of Southend capable of accommodating a fully integrated waste management facility.

-To conserve minerals as far as possible, whilst ensuring an adequate supply to meet needs To ensure that the environmental impacts caused by mineral operations and the transport of minerals are kept, as far as possible, to an acceptable minimum To minimise production of waste and to encourage efficient use of materials, including appropriate use of high quality materials , and recycling of wastes To encourage sensitive working, restoration and aftercare practices so as to preserve or enhance the overall quality of the environment To protect areas of designated landscape or nature conservation value from development, other than in exceptional circumstances and where it has been demonstrated that development is in the public interest To prevent the unnecessary sterilisation of mineral resources For a state of the sta
+- To conserve minerals as far as possible, whilst ensuring an adequate supply to meet needs - To ensure that the environmental impacts caused by mineral operations and the transport of minerals are kept, as far as possible, to an acceptable minimum - To minimise production of waste and to encourage efficient use of materials, including appropriate use of high quality materials, and recycling of wastes

+- To encourage sensitive working, restoration and aftercare practices so as to preserve or enhance the overall quality of the environment - To protect areas of designated landscape or nature conservation value from development, other than in exceptional circumstances and where it has been demonstrated that development is in the public interest - To prevent the unnecessary sterilisation of mineral resources

+Targets

+- By 2010, to recover value from 45% of municipal waste, to include recycling or composting at least 30% of household waste - By 2015, to recover value from 67% of municipal waste, to include recycling or composting at least 33% of household waste